DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

 - I am prone to using 'though' as a crutch for bad writing.

 - I occasionally use italics for emphasis of key terms or concepts, but I mainly use them for conversational emphasis.

+- I have a tendency to define a term and then use it as if it is a common [term of art](https://en.wiktionary.org/wiki/term_of_art).

 - I tend not to use underlines or bold too frequently.
 Underlines on the web are largely associated with hyperlinks, and even though Vale.Rocks' hyperlinks are styled differently, I still err on the side of caution.
 I bold things occasionally, but I do often find it draws the eye too much and can be distracting, so I do it scarcely.